jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Determining whether expenditure of capital nature
 (2) For the purpose of determining whether the expenditure is capital in nature, the expenditure is treated as relating to a utilities distribution asset and is treated as not being incurred in relation to a utilities distribution network.

+### DB 69 Amount of resale royalty retained by collection agency
+When this section applies
+(1) This section applies to a person—
+  (a) who receives a resale royalty under section 18 of the Resale Right for Visual Artists Act 2023; and (b) to whom section CC 9B (Resale royalties) applies.
+Deduction
+(2) The person is allowed a deduction for the amount of the resale royalty retained by the collection agency under section 20 of the Resale Right for Visual Artists Act 2023.
+Link with subpart DA
+(3) This section supplements the general permission.

 ### Subpart DC — Employee or contractor expenditure

 ### DC 1 Lump sum payments on retirement